Coping with Stress

 Oftentimes just talking over a stressful situation can do wonders.
 Seek help in coping with these types of stress factors in your life.
 There is no shame in admitting a certain situation feels like more than you can bear.
 Leaning on your friends, family, or children can be a great asset during these moments.
 We all have with difficulties at some time or another in our lives.
 Learning how to approach them is vital to your well being.

 Additionally, when you are feeling uptight, avoid making any hasty decisions.
 Wait until you are feeling calmer and can think clearly.
 Shelve any decisions that you do not need to make immediately.

 When feeling over stressed there are some physical and mental things you can do to relax your body.
 Deep breathing is extremely helpful, as is visualization.
 Imagine a peaceful or happy scene in your mind.
 Mentally relax different parts of your body by focusing on a certain point of stress such as the common furrowed brow that often accompanies stressful moments.
 Close your eyes and focus on relaxing your forehead.
 You should feel the tension releasing from it as you do this.

 Prayer and/or meditation can be very beneficial at this point.
 Exercise plays an essential role in stress reduction by working out excess cortisol, a stress hormone.
 Any form of exercise you enjoy will aid in releasing tension build-up in your body.

-One last thing: To deal with stress, work out a regular routine and maintain it as best you can.
+One last thing: To help in coping with stress, work out a regular routine and maintain it as best you can.
 This is especially important during times of excess stress such as a life crisis, family problems, health problems, a career move or moving to a new home.

 Disclaimer: The material on this Web site is not intended to replace advice from your doctor or fitness professional.
 Please consult with your physician before beginning any fitness program or fat or weight reduction program.
 FitnessandFreebies.com takes no responsibility for individual results, or any claim made by a third party.